Revature-Capstone-1349/Study_Buddy_Backend/README.md

 ```

 ### *@PutMapping*
-The @PutMapping is a composed annotation that acts as a shortcut
-for @RequestMapping(method=RequestMethod.PUT). consumes-Narrow the primary mapping by media types
-that can be consumed by the mapped handler.
+The @PutMapping is a composed annotation that acts as a shortcut for @RequestMapping(method=RequestMethod.PUT) which consumes-narrow the primary mapping by media types that can be consumed by the mapped handler.

 #### Sample Code of @PutMapping ####
 ```java